 Additionally, this is the time of the year when the Isis Star, most commonly known as Sirius, reaches its highest point in the sky.
 Sirius is also the shiniest star that we can see from the Earth.

 Some other deities shared the same “birthday” with Horus.
 For example, Mithras, the Unconquered Sun of Persia, was born during the solstice.

 Amaterasu, the Japanese Goddess of the Sun, was deeply disturbed after her brother Susano-o defiled her temple.
 Killing a horse and dumping its carcass into the weaving room where Amaterasu’s worshippers were working.

 As a result, Amaterasu went to a dark cave in the mountains,.
 There she hid from everyone and went into a depressed state.
 Since she was the Goddess of the Sun, with her gone, there was no light and warmth on Earth.
 Crops started to fail, and people were starving in the eternal night.

 Rhea gave birth to Saturn, son of the Father of Time.
-Hera conceived Hephaestus, and Quetzalcoatl and Lucina (“Little Light”) also celebrate birthdays at this time.
+Hera conceived Hephaestus the Olympian god of fire, and Quetzalcoatl and Lucina (“Little Light”) also celebrate birthdays at this time.
 Lucia, saint or Goddess of Light, is honored from Italy to Sweden, crowned with candles to carry us through the darkness.
-The birth of Sarasvati, the Hindu goddess of knowledge and the Queen of Heaven, is also celebrated during Yule-tide.
+The birth of Saraswati, the Hindu goddess of knowledge and the Queen of Heaven, is also celebrated during Yule-tide.

 Rhiannon and Winter Solstice